Planning for Catastrophe: Developing Resilient Supply Chains

 2. Involve All Market Players From All Sectors

 Resilient national supply chains are those through which the public sector can work effectively with the multitude of non-state manufacturers, companies, wholesalers, and logistics actors required for strategic and tactical preparedness and operational collaboration, during both times of calm and during a crisis.
-FEMA, WHO, USAID, and other organizations have underscored the importance of joint public and private preparedness planning.
+FEMA, USAID, and other organizations have underscored the importance of joint public and private preparedness planning.
 Pre-established contracts and MOUs with international and in-country transportation suppliers; rapid response communication plans in place with telecom providers; and links to community-based associations involved in frontline response are examples of how countries have sought this alignment.
 During the 2009 H1N1 influenza pandemic and the 2014 Ebola virus epidemic, the lack of public sector stockpiles and surge supply chain capacities meant the private commercial supply chain of pharmaceutical and healthcare products quickly became critical response components.

 3. Focus on the People Involved in Supply Chains